Vonage/vivid-3/docs/ui-tests/readme.md

 ## Tests consistency

-In order to maintain the tests consistency and reduce flakiness, the tests are dockerized.
-Running the tests inside a container make sure tests don't fail for small Operating System differences like fonts and pixel interpretations.
+In order to maintain the tests' consistency and reduce flakiness, the tests are dockerized.
+Running the tests inside a container makes sure tests don't fail for small Operating System differences like fonts and pixel interpretations.

 Our docker image runs the tests on the 3 browser on the Linux OS.